phetsims/paper-land/docs/use/board-api.md

 - paper gained markers
 - paper lost markers
 - paper markers moved
+- paper becomes adjacent to another paper
+- paper is separated from an adjacent paper

 To create a listener, a function is created and assigned to a variable.
 Then, it is passed as a string to the paper data.
 See examples below.